The minimally extended Varying Speed of Light (meVSL): Geodesics

 \subsection{Geodesic equation}

-We adopt the equivalence principle in meVSL model and the derivation of the geodesic equation is directly from it.
-A free falling particle does not accelerate in the neighborhood of a point-event with respect to a freely falling coordinate system, $X^{\mu}$.
+We adopt the equivalence principle in the meVSL model, and the derivation of the geodesic equation is directly from it.
+A free-falling particle does not accelerate in the neighborhood of a point-event for a freely falling coordinate system, $X^{\mu}$.
 Setting $X^0 \equiv c \tau$, one has the following equation that is locally applicable in free fall

 One can rewrite Eq.~\eqref{geod22} in terms of the time coordinate $t$

 where we use $\gamma/ \ttc = \tgam/\tc$ from Eq.~\eqref{gamma}.
 By expressing the last term with four coordinate, one obtains